 A Brief History of the Watermelon Festival

-The premiere festival boasted watermelon eating contest, a huge parade with plenty of queens and several marching bands from nearby high schools.
+The premiere festival boasted a watermelon eating contest, a huge parade with plenty of queens, and several marching bands from nearby high schools.
 Of course, there was a beauty pageant with the evening entertainment beforehand being a speaker from Clemson College Extension Service.
 A street dance followed featuring the live band, Whitaker’s Whirling Whangdoodlers.

-It is a fun time for all in Pageland and we welcome our out of town guest.
+The Pageland Watermelon Festival is a fun time for all in Pageland, and we welcome our out-of-town guests.
 Plan to join us for this year’s festival in July!